Guide to For-Hire Driver's License Enforcement Appeals

 What is the timing and format of the hearing?

 Hearings are usually held in the King County Courthouse in downtown Seattle.
 Be on time, or you may forfeit your right to participate.
 Very occasionally a prior hearing runs overtime and delays the next hearing’s start.
 Please enter the room quietly (proceedings are recorded), refrain from side conversations, and turn off all phones.

 While every case is different, in general, certain items (such as omitting essential information on your application, or a conviction related to driving under the influence of alcohol) result in mandatory denial.
 Other items (like an assault conviction or several lesser driving infractions) might or might not result in a denial.

 Can I challenge a previous conviction or infraction?

 No. An examiner cannot reconsider what the police, prosecutor, defendant, or court should have done in a past case.
-You may offer an explanation for, or the context surrounding, a conviction or infraction, but where your record says otherwise you may not dispute that you committed it.
+You may explain, or provide the context for, a conviction or infraction, but where your record says otherwise you may not dispute that you committed a crime or violation.
 Instead, the examiner decides whether, given your record plus any new information, to grant your appeal.

 How will the hearing go?

-- Because RALS carries the burden of proof regarding any issues or matters you raised in your appeal, RALS speaks first.
-RALS offers its documents, typically only those RALS sent out two weeks before the hearing.
+- Because RALS carries the burden of proof regarding any issues or matters you raised in your appeal, RALS must go first.
+RALS presents testimony and offers its documents, typically only those RALS sent out two weeks before the hearing.
 Although examiners have a lower threshold for admitting evidence than courts do, you may offer specific objections to any documents.
 You may question any witness.

 - For an in-person hearing, anyone wanting to introduce a document should bring at least three copies.
 (Check the examiner’s written notice for any pre-hearing deadlines.)